Lilla-Kavecsanszki/order-easy/README.md

 #### Option 1 - Print Product List

-If the user selects option 1 from the menu they are shown the list of the products that are currently on the stocks sheet in the Google Spreadheet.
+If the user selects option 1 from the menu they are shown the list of the products that are currently on the stocks sheet in the Google Spreadsheet.

-This is data taken from the Google Spreadheet, all information listed under each other from its first column.
+This is data taken from the Google Spreadsheet, all information listed under each other from its first column.

 ![Option1](readme-images/print_product_list.png "Option1")